Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Experiments and Results

 \subsubsection{Quality of Annotations}

-To evaluate the quality of the annotated \ac{tv} \acp{sp}, we use SonoNet in its Pytorch implementation.
-We report the annotated \ac{tv} \acp{sp} for the various volumes and the registration approaches in Figure~\ref{fig:sps}.
+To evaluate the quality of the annotated \ac{tv} \acp{sp}, we use SonoNet in its PyTorch implementation.
+We report the annotated \ac{tv} \acp{sp} for the various volumes and the registration methods in Figure~\ref{fig:sps}.
 SonoNet was able to classify all the annotated \acp{sp} as \ac{tv} \acp{sp}, the brain view at the posterior horn of the ventricle.
 We then applied the coordinates of the \ac{tv} \ac{sp} annotated on the training volume (23 w) to the other planes.
 The synthetic images obtained for the different volumes were fed again into SonoNet to understand if the network could still recognize the planes as standard views.
 All the planes were recognized as \ac{tv} \acp{sp}, except for the volume with a \ac{ga} of 25 weeks obtained using the automatic registration.
 The confidence of the classification (value between 0 and 1) is reported on top of each image in Figure~\ref{fig:sps}.
-For each registration approach, the first column shows the \ac{tv} \acp{sp} obtained from the annotations, whereas the second column shows the \ac{tv} \acp{sp} obtained by using the coordinates of the \ac{tv} \ac{sp} annotated on the training volume.
+For each registration approach, the first column shows the \ac{tv} \acp{sp} obtained from the annotations.
+In contrast, the second column shows the \ac{tv} \acp{sp} obtained by using the coordinates of the \ac{tv} \ac{sp} annotated on the training volume.
+An obstetrician evaluated the appearance of \acp{sp} shown in the second column to make sure that the obtained planes follow the relevant clinical guidelines~\cite{Salomon2011}.
+In this context, some of the planes are of poor quality due to the absence of the \ac{csp}, shown in Figure~\ref{fig:sp}, and are marked in orange; other planes display the cerebellum which should not be visible and are marked in red.
 At the bottom, we report the average score, including the training volume (23 w).